nebulastream/nebulastream/docs/design/20241011_source_server.md

 - discuss alternative approaches A1, A2, ..., including their advantages and disadvantages

 # Open Questions
+- How to enforce async I/O, or how to fallback to baseline when to async I/O is possible
+- How to deal with source sharing?
+- How to deal with internal sources?

 - list relevant questions that cannot or need not be answered before merging
 - create issues if needed